jxsvoboda/sycek/README.md

    (any number of arguments of total size up to appprox.
 128 bytes)
  * Most arithmetic operators
- * Signed and unsigned 8-bit (char) to 64-bit (long long) integer types and integer type conversions
+ * Signed and unsigned 8-bit (char) to 64-bit (long long) integer types and integer type conversions, usual arithmetic conversions

 These are NOT supported:

  * Division and modulus (`/`, `%`)
- * Integer promotion and usual arithmetic conversion
+ * Integer promotion
  * Any other type than integer (pointers, structures, arrays, enumerated types, floating point)
  * Variadic functions